Yowkees/keyball/keyball44/doc/rev1/buildguide_en_pinheader.md

 Included parts in the Keyball44 Standard Kit are the following

-*If your kit includes 12P pinsockets and pinheaders instead of 12P conthru pinheaders , please see [this buildguide](https://github.com/Yowkees/keyball/blob/main/keyball44/doc/rev1/buildguide_en_pinheader.md#1-1).
+*If your kit includes 12P conthru pinheaders instead of 12P pinsockets, please see [this buildguide](https://github.com/Yowkees/keyball/blob/main/keyball44/doc/rev1/buildguide_en.md#1-1).

 | Name | Number | Note |
 |:-|:-|:-|